Military School of Realengo: Students' life

 The bonds of association between the students were strong, and they had a Military Academic Society (SAM).
-In the early decades (1910s and 1920s), due to the lack of recreational facilities, the passtime was to walk through the streets of Realengo.
+In the early decades (1910s and 1920s), due to the lack of recreational facilities, the pastime was to walk through the streets of Realengo.
 Nocturnal getaways were undertaken to discuss politics, steal chickens, as meals were austere, and visit nearby prostitutes, as the School was an exclusive male environment.
 A dozen students founded a Vincentian Conference in 1917, under the influence of the parish priest of Realengo.
 One of them, Juarez Távora, reported an environment hostile to religion until the Vincentians' demonstration of altruism during the Spanish flu in 1918.
 The Catholic movement in the School grew much more in the following decade.

 In the 1930s Commander José Pessoa sought to increase the cadets' social standing.
 He discouraged their participation in the suburban festivities of Méier and Bangu, prohibited their permanence in taverns and billiards, “where elements of all classes gather, so as to avoid a promiscuity that does not pay them any respect”, and convinced the biggest clubs (Tijuca and Fluminense) to invite cadets to their dances.
 Physical renovations made the School more comfortable.
 Testimonials from former cadets in the 1980s recall the much higher social status of Realengo cadets than AMAN cadets decades later; in the late 1930s and early 1940s, cadets had prestige for clubs, parties, and dating.
 This went hand in hand with their higher social background at this time.

 Cultural manifestations were concentrated in SAM, which edited the Revista da Escola Militar magazine (currently Revista Agulhas Negras), with an annual circulation.
 From 1933 it became more literary.
 More intellectual cadets published short stories, poetry and philosophical themes.
 The most politicized followed economic and social themes in A Defesa Nacional.
 Most students found little time for reading.
 Cadets appeared in the media in the 1930s and 1940s, especially in the short films of Cine Jornal Brasileiro, produced by the Department of Press and Propaganda.
 In the 1930s, an annual sporting competition against midshipmen from the Naval School began.